linode/docs/docs/guides/development/python/python-sets/index.md

 #### Union

 A *union* includes all of the contents of two sets, overlapping and non-overlapping.
-You can see this in the Venn diagram:
+You can see this in the below Venn diagram:

 ![Venn diagram of set union](python-sets-venn-union.png)